 For chives, try to allow 6" clearance from other plants.

-- Chives are good container plants and are easily grown in pots placed in a sunny location.
+Indoors: Chives are good container plants and are easily grown in pots placed in a sunny location.
 Select containers with good drainage and fill with potting mix.
 Keep soil moist.
 Avoid overwatering.
-Small clumps can also be potted from the outdoor garden and moved indoors in the later fall to supply fresh leaves during the colder months.
+Small clumps can also be potted from the outdoor garden and moved indoors in the later fall to supply fresh leaves during the colder months

 Recommended Varieties for Santa Clara County*

-See our list of Spring Garden Market Herbs for varieties that we have found perform well here.
+See our list of Spring Garden Fair Herbs for varieties that we have found perform well here.

 *Many other varieties may also do well here in Santa Clara County.
 This list is based on UC Master Gardener trials, taste tests, and feedback from local growers.